cortex-js/compute-engine/src/README.md

 simple enough that it can be generated, consumed and manipulated using any programming languages.

-MathJSON can be transformed from (parsing) and to (serialization) other formats, using a syntax specific to those formats.
+MathJSON can be transformed from (parsing) and to (serialization) other formats.

 The **Cortex Compute Engine** library provides an implementation in JavaScript/TypeScript of utilities that parse LaTeX to MathJSON, serialize